A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

-While some of the above mentioned criteria have been examined in the decision making and learning literature (see references and more precise discussion below), the analysis tends to be driven by very case-specific properties of the criterion in question.
-Unlike the standard mean criterion, various subtleties may arise.
-To see this, consider the $\CVAR$ example, which we will reference repeatedly to communicate salient features of our analysis.
-In terms of $\Rbase$, it is given by $\Rbase[\CVAR](X_1,\ldots, X_t) = \frac{1}{\ceil{t\alpha}} \sum_{s=1}^{\ceil{t\alpha}}X_s^*$, where $X_s^*$ is the $s^{th}$ order statistic of $(X_1,\ldots,X_t)$.
-Now, for horizon $t=2$ and $\alpha < 0.5$, an oracle will at first select the arm that maximizes the mean value, just as it would under the traditional mean-criterion.
-But in step 2 it would seek the arm that maximizes the expected value of the minimum of the first two observations, namely, $\EE{\min\brc{X_1,X_2}}$.
-It is easy to see that this results in a rule that need not select the same arm throughout the horizon of the problem.
-This presents a further obstacle in characterizing a learning policy that seeks to minimize regret by mimicking the oracle rule.
-However, as our analysis will flesh out, the oracle policy can be approximated asymptotically by a {\it \simple\space policy}, that is, one that does select a single arm throughout the horizon.
-This simplification can be leveraged to address the {\it learning problem} which becomes much more tractable.
-It is therefore of interest to understand in what instances does this simplified structure exist.
+While some of the above mentioned criteria have been examined in the decision making and learning literature (see references below), the analysis tends to be driven by specific properties of the criterion in question, and is very much done on a case-by-case basis.
+One of the purposes of this paper is to present a more unified approach to a large set of such problems.
+One of the main obstacles that arises under the non-cumulative criteria is the more complicated structure of the oracle rule.
+In particular, unlike the case of the mean objective, here the oracle rule need not select the same arm throughout the horizon of the problem.
+This presents further obstacles in identifying and characterizing a learning policy, as most such blueprints call for minimizing regret by mimicking the oracle rule.
+To that end, as our analysis will flesh out, under suitable conditions the oracle policy can be approximated (asymptotically) by a {\it \simple\space policy}, that is, one that statically selects a single arm.
+This simplification can be leveraged to address the {\it learning problem} which becomes more tractable and amenable to optimism-based design principles.
+It is therefore of interest to understand and characterize in what instances does this simplified structure exist.
 This is one of the main thrusts of the paper.